MahdiShah1231/RobotVisualiser/README.md

 to see how the robot state changes.
 It is not animated with trajectories.

 ## Frontend
-Frontend is not working and has not been finished due to time constraints unfortunately.
+Basic UI to allow interaction with the backend to send joint space (FK) and cartesian space (IK) commands to the robot.
-Currently the basic layout of the web page is setup, with a simple render of the robot state, as well as an interface to allow IK and FK commands to be sent to the backend websocket Server (works)
+Can also send commands to move the mobile base.